Emelda-NJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a directory in the current working directory
+List all files of a current directory separated with a comma